PolMine/polmineR/README.md

 - keyness: Compare two partitions to identify specific vocabulary (using a chi-square test).

 ### State of affairs
 There are quite a few further functions, some of which are experimental.
-The publication of the Driller on CRAN is planned will be a next step.
+The publication of the Driller on CRAN is planned as soon as the portability of the package is ensured.
 Most recent developments will be available here on GitHub.

 ### Installation
 Theoretically, it sould be easy to install the package with the devtools mechanism.
 It has been checked that the driller is portable, but feedback is most welcome.
-The tricky part of the installation will usually be the rcqp package.
+The tricky part of the installation will usually be the _rcqp_ package.
 See the package vignette of the driller for some preliminary advice.

 ### Feedback
 Getting feedback is most welcome!
 I want this to be a useful package not just for me.
 Please do get in touch: Andreas Blaette, University of Duisburg-Essen (andreas.blaette@uni-due.de).